codecapsules-io/codecapsules-docs/docs/tutorials/build-mern-job-board.md

 ## Integrating the Front and Back End

-Before deploying a mern application you need to build the front end to optimize it for production and in our case to also update the contents in the `client/build` folder with the new frontend for the job board.
-Navigate to the client folder in the command terminal and run `npm run build` to build the job board front end.

 Our express backend uses the contents inside the `client/build` folder to render the frontend of the mern application.
 The lines below in index.js in the root folder handle that responsibility.

 ```js